Lightstreamer/Lightstreamer-example-HelloWorld-adapter-socket/README.md

     loading...
     loading...
 ```
 * The `greetings` item has been subscribed too by the Client, with a schema comprised of the `message` and `timestamp` fields.
 The Server has then subscribed to the same item through our Remote Adapter (due to the fact that Lightstreamer Server is based on a "Publish On-Demand" paradigm).
-This subscription will manifest itself as a request in the request/response window, similar to the following:
+This subscription will manifest itself as a request in the *request/response window*, similar to the following:
 ```cmd
   10000011b6a823e31|SUB|S|greetings
 ```
-* The first string is the unique ID of that request and will change every time.
-Let's respond saying that we accept such subscription.
+    * The first string "10000011b6a823e31" is the unique ID of that request and will actually change every time.
+We will use the actual ID we received for the reply message and the messages to be published.
+* Let's respond saying that we accept such subscription.
 We can do this by typing the following string in the *request/response window* and hitting Enter:
 ```cmd
   10000011b6a823e31|SUB|V
 ```
 *Note: Replace "10000011b6a823e31" with the actual ID you received, otherwise the subscription will not succeed and you will see a warning in the log window.*
 * Our Remote Data Adapter has now accepted to serve events on the `greetings` item.
-It's time to inject some events by hand, through the async window.
-With most telnet applications you will not see anything will typing in the async window, so it is better to use copy and paste.
+It's time to inject some events by hand, through the *async window*.
+With most telnet applications you will not see anything will typing in the *async window*, so it is better to use copy and paste.
 Paste the following string, then hit Enter:
 ```cmd
   0|UD3|S|greetings|S|10000011b6a823e31|B|0|S|timestamp|S|Now is the time|S|message|S|Hello socket world!
 ```